port-labs/ocean/integrations/newrelic/README.md

 - The port, entity and the mappings keys used to map the NewRelic API object fields to Port entities.
 - The relations key is used to map the NewRelic API object fields to Port entities relations.
   - **Note** - The relations key is optional and can be omitted if the issue blueprint doesn't have any relations.
-    - To support dynamic relations to any type of blueprint created from a NewRelic entity, we are adding to the issue entity a key per entity type (e.g. APPLICATION) and inside of it we are adding a list of all the entity guids that are related to the issue.
+    - To support dynamic relations to any type of blueprint created from a NewRelic entity, we are adding to the issue entity a key per entity type (e.g. for `APPLICATION` we will add `__APPLICATION`) and inside of it we are adding a list of all the entity guids that are related to the issue.

 ### Listening to New Relic events
 The integration supports listening to New Relic events and updating the corresponding issues in Port.